crmepham/spring-boot-template/README.md

 ## What setup has been done?

 ### Initial user
-User with the username `admin` and password `admin` has been created.
+A user with the username `admin` and password `admin` has been created.
 This user has the role `ROLE_ADMIN` which itself has the privileges `PRIVILEGE_WRITE` and `PRIVELEGE_READ`.
 Use this user to initially login to the application.

 ### Database setup and migration
 Database configuration is defined in the `application.yml` file in the `backend` application.
 It initially expects the database `template`, user `template` and password `template` to have been created.
 Database migration is performed using `Flyway`.
 The migration scripts must be created in the backend application `resources/db/migration` directory.